This post may contain affiliate links. Please see our disclosure policy.

 - Garlic Butternut Squash: add 5-7 whole cloves of peeled garlic cloves

-Try this recipe?
-Be sure to leave a review and let us know what flavor option you enjoyed!
+If you tried this recipe for roasted butternut squash, be sure to leave a review and let us know what flavor option you enjoyed!

 Roasted Butternut Squash